 Page speed is crucial

 Nowadays, on the brink of 5G network launch and with lightning-fast Internet connections, page speed is essential.
 Google has acknowledged that for some time now, and it focuses on that feature of the websites.
-In July 2018, Google took that to the next level since it has taken mobile page speed’s into account for ranking ever since.
-Accordingly, if your site lack page speed, Google would not rank it properly, so you’ll lose traffic.
-Smallseotools is also a great source where you can check the website speed test.
+That’s why website speed test should be one of the main features you need to consider while choosing web hosting provider.
+What is more, in July 2018, Google took that to the next level since it has taken mobile page speed’s into account for ranking ever since.

 Jackson Bey was born and raised in Lethbridge Alberta but moved east when he was 22.
 Apart from running his own consulting firm.
 Jackson spends his time canoeing the many lakes of Ontario.
 As a financial journalist Jackson has published stories for CBC Business Online, as well as Buzz Feed and Motherboard.
 As a contributor to Billionaire 365, Jackson mostly covers markets and trade.